lbruun-net/memory-sensitive-cache-tmp/README.md

 countermeasure to the non-predictability of the cache's eviction as explained above: at least for the N most recently used elements, the retention is guaranteed.

-This feature is optional and can be configured when creating the cache, by setting `hardRefSize` greater than zero.
+This feature is optional and can be configured when creating the cache by setting `hardRefSize` greater than zero.
 If set to zero, no hard references are kept, which means all entries in the cache are (only) soft referenced.
 If set to a value greater than zero, some elements of the cache will be both soft and hard referenced.
 Those elements which are (also) hard referenced are the most